orechelsea/Lady-Pink-s-Todo-App2/README.md

 The todo list page has features such as the delete button which comes up with a pop up to confirm if the user wants to delete the item, an update feature where users can edit the existing todo item, priority function set at low, medium, high for the todo list.

+# Structure
+This website is made of just one app: The todo App which handles the functions linked to adding or updating a todo list item.

+All Diagrams were created using Lucidchart

+# User Flow Diagram